 The first step is to foster ongoing communication about the cloud, its benefits, and challenges.
 Create a cloud committee made up of people from different departments and backgrounds within the company and discuss what is working for you and how that can be standardized as an organizational best practice.
 As part of it, subject ideas to peer review and test assumptions and risks.

 Next, create and maintain a data map that details where types of data are stored and which vendors or third parties maintain the data.
-This is important in case there is a data breach, eDiscovery request, merger, or many other situations.
+This is important in case there is a data breach, discovery request, merger, or many other situations.
 Empower employees to help maintain the data map through discussions on how and where the data is located by members of the cloud committee.

 Lastly, be discerning in your choice of products or services.
 The choice of a cloud provider is not one to be taken lightly without an appropriate level of consideration.
 Cloud vendors should go through a vendor risk management process that ensures they have sufficient security controls in place to mitigate risks to the type of data they will be hosting.
 Each vendor can be assigned a risk rating for data classifications to make it easy to determine if data can be used on the vendor’s platform.
 Risk management should also take into account any compliance requirements and whether the vendor’s systems adhere to those requirements.
 Also, ensure that service level agreements are appropriate for your data availability requirements.
 If this concept sounds foreign, consider classifying your organizational data based on the required confidentiality level and availability need.